prithvirajdeshmane/home/README.md

 2. Apple Inc. home page
 3. Progressive Casualty Insurance home page
 4. 3D Gesture Mouse - Prithviraj Deshmane's Thesis page

-This repository contains the code for Prithvi Deshmane's personal portfolio website.
-The website showcases Prithvi's professional experience, skills, and projects, providing an easy way for potential employers and collaborators to learn more about him and get in touch.

 ## Table of Contents